There’s no question that many small business owners should build a presence with Instagram marketing.

 As you can imagine, there’s a lot you can do with this post format.
 Options include:

-- Multiple ways to use a single product
+- Showing multiple ways to use a single product

-- Multiple different related products, each with their own product tags
+- Showing multiple related products, each with its own product tags

-- A series of pictures taken during an event
+- Showing a series of pictures taken during an event

-In the example below, Sage Brush Coffee has three different slides that showcase different gift packs for Mother’s day.
-These products are all related, but because they’re different, it increases the likelihood that more people will find something to buy when they view it.
+In the example below, Sage Brush Coffee has three different slides that showcase different gift packs for Mother’s Day.
+These products are all related, but because they’re different, there’s an increased likelihood more people will find something to buy when they view it.

 Whether you're looking for a Cold Brew system, a simple French Press, or a stylish on-the-go Hydroflask, we have got mothers day in the bag!
 Each Mothers Day Gift Pack comes with 12 oz of delicious Sagebrush Coffee.
 Let us take care of Mothers day this year so you can spend all your energy on making her day absolutely perfect! 💖 *Click the link in our bio to purchase! . . . #sagebrushcoffee #mothersday #mothersdaygift #coffee #hydroflask #frenchpress #toddycoldbrew